THE SUN LAB

 LRRK2 Signaling and Parkinson's Disease

 Parkinson's Disease (PD) is the second most common neurodegenerative disease.
+Genetic mutations in the LRRK2 gene are one of the leading causes for late onset PD cases.
 LRRK2 signaling plays a key role in the pathogenesis of both familial and sporadic PD cases.
 In our lab, we focus on two fundamental questions to understand the role of LRRK2 kinase in PD.
 1) How do LRRK2 mutations lead to PD?
 2) How can we target LRRK2 for PD treatment?

 KCNQ1 Channel and Cardiac Rhythm